FabioManzo/huge-api-payload/Readme.md

 `bin/console app:import-payload` to start the command that imports in bulks the flyers (in production this would be a scheduled cron task)

 Check the flyer table to see the imported flyers.

+Run several times, until it imports all the flyers in the flyer table and then passes to the next payload.

 ## Instructions to start the microservices without the ssh script